Department of Numbers

 Pensacola-Ferry Pass-Brent, Florida Unemployment

-The BLS reported that the unemployment rate for Pensacola fell 0.3 percentage points in December 2011 to 9.6%.
-For the same month, the metro unemployment rate was 0.3 percentage points lower than the Florida rate.
-The unemployment rate in Pensacola peaked in November 2010 at 10.9% and is now 1.3 percentage points lower.
+The BLS reported that the unemployment rate for Pensacola fell 0.1 percentage points in January 2023 to 2.5%.
+For the same month, the metro unemployment rate was 0.1 percentage points lower than the Florida rate.
+The unemployment rate in Pensacola peaked in April 2020 at 11.5% and is now 9.0 percentage points lower.
+From a post peak low of 2.5% in September 2022, the unemployment rate has now grown by 0.0 percentage points.
 You can also compare Pensacola unemployment with unemployment in other cities.

 Unemployment Rate: Pensacola, Florida, National